 A useful way to think of your business’s services is by applying this template: we provide [target audience] with [type of content] to help them [business goals].
 Short, simple, precise.
 It narrows down exactly who you are aiming to reach with your content, the type of content that will be most effective, and the goal of the content.

-Defining Your Target Audience: Where Do I Start?
+How to Define Your Audience: Where Do I Start?